thejessicafelts/income-tax-calculator/README.md

 ## Updates

 I am working hard to release an web version of this application, allowing all visitors to use the calcuator, as opposed to just those familiar with the JavaScript Console.
-The following are a list of upcoming updates, which will be released soon.
+The following are a list of updates, which will be released soon.

 » Web Application release<br>
 » Support for multiple filing years<br>